Behold, My Servant will prosper; He will be raised and lifted up and highly exalted.

 13 See, my servant will act wisely; he will be raised and lifted up and highly exalted.

-Christ was raised and lifted up on the Cross for all to see Him.
+Christ was raised and lifted up on the Cross for all to see.

-He was raised from the dead and lifted to the right hand of the Father.
+He was raised from the dead and lifted to the right hand of the God the Father.

 In Ancient times, when a king visited another kingdom, if the visiting

-king was allowed to sit at the right hand of the king's throne, it was
+king was invited to sit at the right hand of the throne, it was

 indicative that the visiting king had equal power over the kingdom.